 1. He chose the last name Douglass from a poem.

 Frederick Douglass was born Frederick Augustus Washington Bailey.
 He was born into slavery in Maryland, 1818.
-Although both of his parents were slaves, Frederick never really knew his mother as she worked a different plantation and he never met his father.
+Although both of his parents were enslaved people, Frederick never really knew his mother as she worked a different plantation and he never met his father.
 Later, when Frederick married he chose the last name Douglass after the hero clan in Sir Walter Scott’s famous poem, Lady of the Lake.

 photo: Eugene Kim via flickr